Ravn-Tech/HyperTag/README.md

   - On directory creation in `Search Images` or `Search Texts`: Interprets name as semantic search query (add top_k=42 to limit result size) and automatically populates it with results
 - Watches directories on the auto import list for user changes:
   - Maps file changes (moves & renames) to DB
-  - On file creation: Adds new file/s with inferred tag/s
+  - On file creation: Adds new file/s with inferred tag/s and auto-indexes it (if supported file format).
 - Spawns DaemonService to load and expose models used for semantic search, speeding it up significantly

 ```$ hypertag daemon```